ryanwilsonperkin/cis3210/README.md

 only supported through POST requests which are largely incompatible with script inclusion vulnerabilities.

+### Path Traversal

+Since pylons relies on custom routes to map requests to controllers, any attempts at path traversal will be caught and handled by the error router.

 ### SQL Injection

 SQL injection attacks are mitigated by the proper use and implementation of the